Severe Economic Hardship

-To be eligible for off-campus employment due to unforeseen economic hardship, you must have been in lawful F-1 status for at least one academic year and be able to demonstrate each of the following:
+To be eligible for off-campus employment due to unforeseen economic hardship, a student must be in lawful F-1 status for at least one academic year and be able to demonstrate the following:

 Loss of financial aid without fault on your part